NirmalAnandKuzhandaivel/Data-Analysis-Python/Final/README.md

 <a href="http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml">Yellow Taxi and Green Taxi Data</a>

 I have not uploaded Yellow Taxi Data as the file sizes are huge.
 It can be downloaded from the above link.
+Also I did use more csv files than the one uploaded in github Data Folder.

 # Step -2 :Data Processing